The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 How does Pet Plate compare to other dog food delivery companies?

 PetPlate isn’t the only fresh dog food subscription service on the market.
-A few other companies also do an excellent job of delivering nutrient-dense, human-grade food to your door, including Nom Nom, Ollie, and The Farmer’s Dog.
+A few other companies also do an excellent job of delivering nutrient-dense, human-grade food to your door.
 Although these companies offer the same basic service, there are slight differences between them.

-For example, only Nom Nom offers cat food, so you can use one service to feed all of the pets in your household.
-It also offers microbiome testing kits to help you understand your pet’s gut and any digestive issues they may have, and they offer three different probiotic supplements to help improve gut conditions and boost your pet’s overall ability to absorb nutrients.
+Nom Nom offers cat food, so you can use one service to feed all of the pets in your household.
+It also offers microbiome testing kits to help you understand your pet’s gut and any digestive issues they may have, and three different probiotic supplements to help improve gut conditions and boost your pet’s overall ability to absorb nutrients.
 You can learn more about the service in our full NomNomNow review.

-All four services offer beef, chicken, and turkey-based recipes, but only PetPlate and Ollie offer lamb.
-Nom Nom and The Farmer’s Dog, on the other hand, offer pork, so you can look into either of those options if your veterinarian recommends a pork-based diet for your dog.
+All five services offer beef, chicken, and turkey-based recipes, but only PetPlate, Ollie, and Open Farm offer lamb.
+On the other hand, Nom Nom, The Farmer’s Dog, and Open Farm offer pork, so you can look into those options if your veterinarian recommends a pork-based diet for your dog.

-If you want to see how these options compare head-to-head, check out these comparison reviews:
+If you want to see how these other options compare head-to-head, check out these comparison guides: